Microsoft/MCW-Big-Compute/Whiteboard design session/WDS trainer guide - High Performance Computing.md

 4. We have petabytes of data on-premises.
 It would cost us a fortune and take ages to move this to the cloud!

     Yes, this can pose an issue.
 However, there are various methods of transferring data.
 In the first instance, if copying data over a standard Internet connection does not perform (e.g., direct or with VPN), a dedicated connection to Azure (ExpressRoute) may help.
 Secondly, optimized tools exist for transferring data with huge performance improvements.
-This includes Azcopy (an open source tool from Microsoft), or commercial tools such as Signiant, Aspera, or FileCatalyst.
-These tools in combination with dedicated connections may provide fast enough alternatives in given time frames.
+This includes AzCopy (an open source tool from Microsoft), or commercial tools such as Signiant, Aspera, or FileCatalyst.
+These tools, in combination with dedicated connections, may provide fast enough alternatives in given time frames.
 Thirdly, dedicated services exist for bulk transfers of large data, such as the Azure Data Box.
-This involves shipping hard drives of data from your data center, to Microsoft data centers.
+This involves shipping hard drives of data from your data center to Microsoft data centers.
 Finally, if it is possible to start with the data in Azure, then the cost of moving is substantially reduced, and perhaps this may be possible for new projects starting from scratch (and, e.g., for old projects to remain on-premises).

 5. We heard collaboration is possible for 3D imaging workstations.
 But we have very specific color requirements and buy top-end workstation equipment for our users.
 Our users just wouldn't get the interaction performance they require with something \"remote\" in the cloud.